 Have demographic shifts made recruiting with AI increasingly relevant?
-Are you biting your nails waiting for it to feel like the right time for AI?
-The wait is over because the right time for AI is now.
+It’s time for AI in recruitment.
 If you’re not sure where to start, we’ve got some tips that can help.

 How Do the Big Dogs View HCM Anyway?

 Compliance has long been one of the main reasons that people with purchase-making ability inside companies (i.e. VPs, executives) buy human capital management software, or HCM.
 The value propositions by the HCM companies are often around “engagement” and “experience,” and while executives do broadly care about those concepts, compliance tends to be the most important feature in software that will mostly be used by the Human Resources department.

 This has been the case for years, but we’re increasingly into the age of even more strategic value from HCM solutions.